segment-boneyard/nightmare/Readme.md

 Returns whether the selector is visible or not

 #### .on(event, callback)
 Capture page events with the callback.
 You have to call `.on()` before calling `.goto()`.
 Supported events are [documented here](http://electron.atom.io/docs/v0.30.0/api/browser-window/#class-webcontents).
-Additional to the electron-events we provide nightmare-events `'page-error'` and `'page-log'`.
+Additional to the electron-events we provide nightmare-events `'page-error'`, `'page-alert'`, and `'page-log'`.

 ##### .on('page-error', errorMessage, errorStack)
 This event is triggered if any javscript exception is thrown on the page.
 But this event is not triggered if the injected javascript code (e.g. via `.evaluate()`) is throwing an exception.